15 min read

 The automotive industry also has high fixed costs in manufacturing, and automotive parts need to be sold in the millions to recoup the costs of the factories.
 This is why there is so much consolidation among automotive groups; it’s more efficient to share parts over a number of brands instead of each brand having their own manufacturing plant.
 But the car industry is rife with competitors, unlike the CPU industry where Intel has remained dominant.
 This is because the car industry is missing something Intel has: captive customers.

 If an entrant has equal access to customers that the incumbent has, they will be able to reach the incumbent’s scale.
 A market where all firms have equal access to customers and common cost structures, where entrants and incumbents offer similar products on similar terms, should divide up evenly among competitors.
-This theory holds true for the other silicon manufacturers I mentioned before.
-(Greenwald & Kahn 38)
+This theory holds true for the other silicon manufacturers I mentioned before.3

 For economies of scale to be a legitimate advantage, you have to combine it with some consumer captivity.
 This way you can prevent entrants from gaining the customer base needed to lower their average costs to a reasonable level.
-If the incumbent has consumer captivity, entrants will have a difficult time catching up and will remain on the wrong side of the economies of scale differential.
-(Greenwald & Kahn 38)
+If the incumbent has consumer captivity, entrants will have a difficult time catching up and will remain on the wrong side of the economies of scale differential.3

 PowerPC